Welcome to Cuba! A country of vintage cars, black beans, and an authoritarian regime that is only mildly insidious…

 Whether you’re looking for a cool jazz bar or a vivacious dance club, there’s something for every taste in the Cuban capital.
 Stay here if you want to experience Cuban nightlife and dancing.
-For more inspiration, check out this Havana city guide.

-Things to See and Do in Centro Havana
+Things to Do in Centro Havana

 - Enjoy dance performances at the Callejon de Hamel, a community centre preserving Afro-Cuban culture, which is located in a small graffiti and street art covered alley.

-- Take a stroll along the Malecon, a seawall that runs along the northern shore of the city.
+- Take a stroll along the Malecón, a seawall that runs along the northern shore of the city.

 - Enjoy a daiquiri at El Floridita Bar, a Havana haunt where author Ernest Hemingway spent many a night in the early 20th century.